Accounting in Denmark - introduction

 3. Employers who wish to post their employees to work

-in Denmark must comply with the rules contained in the following documents:
+here, you must comply with the rules in Denmark contained in the following documents:

 - EU Directive 96/71 of 16 December 1996 on the posting of workers abroad (you will find: Working Environment Act, Equal Pay Act, Act prohibiting discrimination in the labour market, Legal Relations Act, Act on Equal Treatment of Men and Women in Employment and Parental Leave),